How to use the lunar calculator

 - Spotlight: phase, illumination, lunar age, distance (km + R⊕ + lunar diameters), magnitude, light time

-- Phase 5+: Brown lunation, optical libration, bright limb angle, earthshine, orbital position
+- Additional cards: Brown lunation number, optical libration, bright-limb angle, earthshine, orbital position

-- Events: next 4+ principal phases, upcoming Supermoons and Micromoons, upcoming lunar and solar eclipses with visibility
+- Events: next 4+ primary phases, upcoming Supermoons and Micromoons, upcoming lunar and solar eclipses with visibility from Brazil

-- Altitude curve: SVG of the next N hours with horizon and pulsing "now" point
+- Altitude curve: SVG of the next N hours with horizon line and pulsing "now" marker

 - Position: J2000 equatorial RA/Dec, topocentric (alt/az/hour angle/refraction), ecliptic longitude

-- Geometry: elongation, phase angle, synodic fraction, geocentric and topocentric distance in km/R⊕, horizontal parallax, anomalistic orbit with Super/Micro classification
+- Geometry: elongation, phase angle, synodic fraction, geocentric and topocentric distances in km/R⊕, horizontal parallax, anomalistic orbit with Super/Micro classification

 - Orientation: colongitude, libration lat/lon, subsolar lat/lon, tracking rates